AurelienMassiot/pycon_lithuania_24_vector_db/README.md

 ## Need Help ?

-You can reach me at philippe.stepniewski@octo.com
+You can reach us at aurelien.massiot@octo.com or philippe.stepniewski@octo.com

 ## Credits